Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

 Description
 ~~~~~~~~~~~

-In case the display format of the video stream and of the display
+In case the woke display format of the woke video stream and of the woke display
-hardware differ the application has to specify how to handle the
+hardware differ the woke application has to specify how to handle the
-cropping of the picture.
+cropping of the woke picture.
 This can be done using the
 `VIDEO_SET_DISPLAY_FORMAT`_ call which accepts this enum as argument.